dragmakex/LunchSphere/code/study_analysis/results.md

 #### Result of Paired Students t-test:

-DOF val of Paired Students t-test on gesutre_count_a vs gesture_count_b: 2.002
+Z val of Wilcoxon Signed Rank Test on gesutre_count_a vs gesture_count_b: 13.5

-p val of Paired Students t-test on gesture_count_a vs gesture_count_b: 0.071
+p val of Wilcoxon Signed Rank Test on gesture_count_a vs gesture_count_b: 0.052

 #### Other Useful Metrics: